Soldier shoots man shouting 'Alluhu akbar' near Louvre museum in Paris

 A spokesman for the military force that patrols key sites in Paris said the one soldier who was slightly injured by the attacker was not the one who opened fire.

-France's Interior Ministry said that the man's identity or nationality were not immediately known.
-It added that he was alive when taken from the scene.
+France's Interior Ministry said that the man was alive when he was pulled from the scene.

 Both the wounded soldier and the attacker are reportedly being treated at a hospital in central Paris.